foysalit/jekyll-jarme-blog/about.md

 layout: page
 title: About
 author: foysal_ahamed
-tags: [about jarme, intro]
+tags: [about jarme, introduction, Foysal, Suborna, Facebook, angular, ionic, rails]
 permalink: /about/
 ---

 Well, hello stranger!
-I am [Foysal](https://foysal.it) and I have [Iraa](https://twitter.com/iraa_moni) with me here.
+I am [Foysal](https://foysal.it) and I have [Suborna](https://twitter.com/suborna00) with me here.
 We have built [Jarme](https://jarmemori.es) together.
-Iraa designed the UI/UX and in charge of managing everything about jarme that doesn't involve coding while I take care of the easy part which is writing code for the app/site/blog of our app.
+Suborna designed the UI/UX and in charge of managing everything about jarme that doesn't involve coding while I take care of the easy part which is writing code for the app/site/blog of our app.

 ### Why Jarme?